Our 6-day, 7-night ALL-INCLUSIVE Panama Relocation Tour ™

 Can I use my Credit or Debit Cards in Panama?

 Most hotels and some restaurants take MasterCard and Visa.
 Panama is a cash-based society and many places only accept cash.
 Of course, all your expenses are covered during the tour so you will not need cash during the tour.
 But we do recommend bringing about $500 cash to use before or after the tour.

 ATM machines are readily available at banks so you can get additional cash if necessary.
 Using a foreign debit card, a maximum of $250 can be withdrawn from an ATM machine twice a day.
 There is a $5.25 fee per transaction when using a foreign debit card at the ATM.

 Why do you require everyone to sign a non-compete agreement?

 We have worked very hard to build this business, establish contacts and relationships which we share exclusively with our tour guests.
 We provide the highest quality tour with the most information.
 We will not allow someone to come on the tour who is planning to start a competing business or write a book about relocating to Panama.
-And the few times it has happened, we are very aggressive in stopping competitors.
-We are not here to train our competition.
-During the tour, each tour guests with be provided with trade secrets, customers and other confidential data and good will.
-Each tour guest must agree to retain said information as confidential and not to use said information on his or her own behalf or disclose same to any third party.
+During the tour, each tour guest will be provided with proprietary trade secrets and confidential data.
+Each tour guest must agree to retain said information as confidential and not disclose same to any third party.

 Have more questions?